open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 A `MetricProducer` MUST support the following functions:

-#### Produce(metricFilter) batch
+#### Produce batch

 `Produce` provides metrics from the MetricProducer to the caller. `Produce` MUST return a batch of [Metric points](./data-model.md#metric-points), filtered by the optional `metricFilter` parameter.
 Implementation SHOULD use the filter as early as possible to gain as much performance gain possible (memory allocation, internal metric fetching, etc).

 If the batch of [Metric points](./data-model.md#metric-points) includes